Ask Slashdot: Is Logging Long Hours a Recipe For Burnout or the Only Way To Get Ahead?

 If that's what you want, and that's what you enjoy, do it.
 The people I've seen get to these positions work a lot.
 I haven't really seen people that get to "the top" that don't.
 As long as you actually LIKE this, then go for it.

 But here's the thing.
 But most people don't live to work.
 They work to live.
-It's obviously not that simple, and work can be it's own reward at times, but the people who
+It's obviously not that simple, and work can be it's own reward at times, but the people who speak out against working weekends are those that seek some sort of balance in their lives with work, and don't see it as some sort of big achievement in life.
+Burnout is exactly this, and realizing you squandered your time for an illusion.

+Life is a balance.
+Few of us are doing exactly what we want.
+That's OK, and sort of expected.
+But there's this sort of Big Lie that if you "get ahead" you'll wake up some day having "made it", and you'll reach nirvana, or some wonderful state, or have some kind of great reward for all that hard work.
+It's bullshit.
+If you're not actually enjoying your life and focusing on "getting ahead" as an end rather than the activity itself, then you're just lying to yourself.

 Re: (Score:2)